AKVorrat/dearmep-website/content/concept/index.md

 for example if they want to continue a previous conversations.
 MEPs with a sway-ability score of 0 or 1 are marked as unlikely to be convinced.
 {{< img src="1-no call.png" >}}<br />
-When the phone functionality is not disabled the following functions are also available
+**When the phone functionality is not disabled the following functions are also available**
 5) When the user is not registered in the system they are asked to provide a telephone number and accept the privacy policy.
 If the phone number is valid<sup>2</sup>, an SMS verification code is sent.
 {{< img src="2-not authenticated.png" >}}<br />
-Only non-premium rate, mobile phone numbers of EU countries are deemed valid.
 {{< img src="3-authenticated 2nd step.png" >}}<br />
 {{< img src="4-choose call option.png" >}}<br />
-DearMEP: Concept Note| Epicenter.works
 6) The user has the option to initiate a call with the particular MEP that has been selected right now.
 {{< img src="6-call now.png" >}}<br />
-DearMEP: Concept Note| Epicenter.works
 7) The user can also schedule a call with MEPs from the selected country at a later time.
 Weekday(s) and time for that weekday<sup>3</sup> can be chosen.
 The system then calls the user and puts them in an audio menu where they can press buttons on their phone to execute particular commands.
 Those functions